jkpr/computer-networking-7850/README.md

 python -m group_chat.client
 ```

-Repeat with as many terminals as needed.
+Repeat with as many terminals as needed, one per client.

 # Version 1